Description and Biology

 The red bay triozid infests red bay, silk bay, and swamp bay.
 Leaves attacked just as they are opening may be severely distorted.
 There may be one to eight galls per leaf, and up to 80% of the foliage may have galls.
 However, even heavy infestations cause little real damage to the health of infested bays.

-In spite red bay triozid nymphs living inside a gall, they may be parasitized by tiny wasps.
+In spite of living inside a gall, red bay triozid nymphs may be parasitized by tiny wasps.
 Parasitized nymphs turn dark.
-A midge also preys on red bay triozid nymphs.
+Tiny maggots of a midge also preys on red bay triozid nymphs.
 Birds have also been observed opening the galls to feed on the nymphs.
 Because the galls can only develop only on new, developing leaves, controlling the very young triozids should stop gall development.
 Spraying with a neem seed extract or with a synthetic systemic insecticide at bud break should protect the new leaves from the developing triozid nymphs.
-Systemic insecticides such as acephate (Orthene) and imidacloprid shoould also be effective.
+Systemic insecticides such as acephate (Orthene) and imidacloprid should also be effective.
 All three of these insecticides should be available in the plant centers of big box stores.
 Imidacloprid can also be applied to the soil under red bays unless there is a well or open water nearby.
+As a soil treatment, imidacloprid will be more effective if it is applied in January or February some weeks before bud break.

 - Common name: red bay psyllid, scientific name: Trioza magnoliae (Ashmead) (Insecta: Hemiptera: Sternorrhyncha: Psyllidae).
 Hall, D. W. 2015.
 Featured Creatures.
 Entomology & Nematology, FDACS/DPI, EDIS.
 Publication Number: EENY-438